niteeshkd/coco-install/misc/kbs-operator-install/tdx.md

 Retrieve secret
 ```
-oc exec -it kbs-test -- kbs-client --url http://"REPLACE_WITH_THE_VALUE_OF_KBS_SVC_IP":8081 get-resource --path default/kbsres1/key1
+oc exec -it kbs-client -- kbs-client --url http://"REPLACE_WITH_THE_VALUE_OF_KBS_SVC_IP":8081 get-resource --path default/kbsres1/key1
 ```

 You can check the KBS and AS logs as well